maluio/agentic-k8s/backlog/tasks/task-028 - Bootstrap-deploy-Gitea-via-Argo-CD.md

 ## Implementation Plan

 <!-- SECTION:PLAN:BEGIN -->
-1. Add an Argo CD Application manifest (e.g., manifests/argocd/gitea.yaml) that references the Bitnami Gitea Helm chart with service.type=NodePort and a fixed HTTP nodePort.
+1. Add an Argo CD Application manifest that drives the upstream Gitea Helm chart with SQLite storage and a fixed HTTP NodePort.
 2. Update bootstrap.sh to apply the Application manifest, ensure the gitea namespace exists, and wait for the deployment to become ready.
 3. Surface the chosen NodePort in the bootstrap summary and expand the README with instructions for reaching Gitea.
 <!-- SECTION:PLAN:END -->